-Withdrawal requests submitted prior to the second class meeting will result in no record of the course on a student's transcript.
+Withdrawal requests submitted within the deadlines published in the online GLS academic calendar will result in no record of the course on a student's transcript.
 Withdrawal after this date will result in a notation of "W" on the official transcript if the official withdrawal is received prior to the academic withdrawal deadline posted in the academic calendar.
 After this deadline, a student may not officially withdraw, and the faculty member will award a grade consistent with the amount of work completed by the student.
 This grade will appear on the transcript, and may be an "F".
 The deadlines, liability, and academic penalties for withdrawal are published in the Academic Calendar for each term.